winterdharma/DharmaPearls/01_agama/dirgha/DA_3.md

 76\. “‘Brahmā Kumāra then knew his intent and told him in verse:
 {:#p76}

-* {:.verse}“‘You are someone with courage,\\
+* {:.verse}“‘“You are someone with courage,\\
 For this intent is supreme.\\
 Wise people who do that\\
-Are surely born in the Brahma Heaven.’
+Are surely born in the Brahma Heaven.”

 77\. “‘At that moment, Brahmā Kumāra instantly disappeared.
 {:#p77}

 78\. “‘Great Govinda returned to the seven kings and told each of them, “Great king, please do me the favor of well managing the kingdom’s affairs.
 Now, I plan to leave home, renounce the world, put on Dharma clothes, and cultivate the path.
 Why is that?
 I met with Brahmā Kumāra and listened to his explanation of pollution.
 My heart dislikes it very much.
-If I remain at home, there’ll be no way to be rid of it.’
+If I remain at home, there’ll be no way to be rid of it.”
 {:#p78}

 79\. “‘Those seven kings then each thought to themselves, “All the priests are greedy for treasure.
 I’d better open wide the treasury and let him take what he needs so he won’t leave home like this.”
 The seven kings then summoned Govinda and told him, “Supposing we had what you need, we would give whatever would be sufficient for you not to leave home.”